California's 'Night Stalker' serial killer dead at 53

-LOS ANGELES Serial killer Richard Ramirez, who earned the nickname "Night Stalker" for his mid-1980s reign of terror in the Los Angeles region, died on Friday at a hospital near the prison where he was held, a corrections official said.
+LOS ANGELES Convicted serial killer Richard Ramirez, who earned the nickname "Night Stalker" for his mid-1980s reign of terror in the Los Angeles region, died on Friday at a hospital near the prison where he was held on death row, a corrections official said.

-Ramirez, 53, died of natural causes at Marin General Hospital near San Quentin State Prison in Northern California where he had been held, state Department of Corrections and Rehabilitation spokesman Jeffrey Callison said.
+Ramirez, who declared at his 1989 sentencing that he was "beyond good and evil ... beyond your comprehension," died of natural causes at Marin General Hospital near San Quentin State Prison in northern California, said Jeffrey Callison, a spokesman for the Department of Corrections and Rehabilitation.

+His death appeared to be related to a problem with his liver, said Marin County Sheriff's Office Lieutenant Keith Boyd of the agency's coroner division.
+A final determination on the cause of death is not expected before next week, he said.

-Ramirez was convicted of 13 murders in 1989 following a string of killings between June 1984 and August 1985 that horrified the Los Angeles region.
+Ramirez was convicted of 13 murders in 1989 following a string of killings from June 1984 to August 1985 that horrified the Los Angeles region.
 He came to Southern California as a drifter from El Paso, Texas.

-He gained the "Night Stalker" nickname for breaking into the homes of victims, usually through an open window, late at night.
+He gained the "Night Stalker" nickname for creeping into the homes of his victims late at night, usually through an open window.
+In the cases of some couples he singled out, Ramirez killed the husbands with a single gunshot to the head, then raped and murdered their wives.

-The lanky, long-haired Ramirez left Satanic symbols at the murder scenes and gouged out the eyes of at least one victim.
+The lanky, long-haired Ramirez gouged out one woman's eyes.
+He left a pentagram, a symbol of devil worship, scrawled in lipstick on the wall of a bedroom where two elderly women had their heads smashed with a hammer.

 As his reign of brutality spread throughout Southern California, people locked themselves in their homes and slept with revolvers under their pillows.
 Attendance at night schools and cinemas fell.
 Burglar alarm companies ran out of alarms.